We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Retinoids: These include tretinoin, adapalene, and tazarotene, and people can use them with hydroquinone to treat hyperpigmentation.
 An older study found that a daily retinoid treatment lightened dark skin patches in most participants.

-A person looking for a product that addresses hyperpigmentation may consider various features, including:
+A person looking for a product that addresses hyperpigmentation may want to consider:

 - Skin type: People should choose a product that is suitable for their skin type.
 Some brands offer items that work on all skin types and tones.